PUBLIC SAFETY EMERGENCY ALERTS

 Recent Alerts

-Gas Leak (2/1/2024) Phoenix Fire is working a possible gas leak at building 35 COFAP.
-Please stay clear of the area until we get an all clear from Phoenix Fire. ******Southwest Gas has located the source of the leak and has given the all clear to resume normal traffic in the area.****** Continue Reading
+Possible Gas Leak -Building 61- Turquoise Apartments (9/21/2024) Phoenix Fire is investigating a gas leak at Building 61-Turquoise Apartments.
+Please stay clear of the area until further notice.
+Southwest Gas has cleared the scene.
+Okay to resume normal activity.
+Continue Reading